 Merkel and Dutch prime minister Mark Rutte didn’t choose this moment to debate eurobonds.
 Giuseppe Conte, Emmanuel Macron and Sánchez did — by arguing now was the time for a policy they favored all along, and if Northern Europe didn’t give in it would bring down the EU.

 Talk about poor framing.
 Conte, Macron and Sánchez could have known — should have known — that eurobonds were a bridge too far.
-They couldn’t balance their budgets even when the economy was growing, but now they expected more frugal nations to risk higher borrowing costs of their own in order to reduce the cost of deficit spending in the south?
+They couldn’t balance their budgets even when times were good, but now they expected more frugal nations to risk higher borrowing costs of their own in order to reduce the cost of deficit spending in the south?

 By turning such a divisive proposal into the test of European solidarity, the three leaders set the EU up to fail.